Jaervi/timeSlotbot/README.md

 ### Notice
-You need to run the program with administrator privilages
+You need to run the program with administrator privileges